FotiouK/Monte-Carlo-Modelling-Photon-Paths-in-Water/README.md

 2. **Simulated Photon Energies**
    - The simulation focuses on two photon energies: 50 keV and 2 MeV.
-   - Customize photon energies directly in the code (see section 0)
+   - Customise photon energies directly in the code (see section 0)

 3. **Execute the Simulation**
    - Run the entire Jupyter Notebook to perform the simulation.